-Through appropriate training, staff and volunteers will become more confident in dealing with concerns, allegations and disclosures.
-The role of staff and volunteers is to:
+Through appropriate training, colleagues will become more confident in dealing with concerns, allegations and disclosures.
+The role of colleagues is to:

 Recognise

 Recognising abuse or harm is often not easy.
 You need to act when harm or abuse is suspected and not just when you are absolutely sure that harm has occurred.
 Suspects means you do not have the proof of abuse.
 It does not mean you are jumping to conclusions, it simply means that there is a safeguarding concern that must be reported and the Safeguarding Team can find out more information.